Beefy Lima Bean Casserole #SundaySupper

 Instructions

-Enjoy more heart healthy recipes from the Sunday Supper Group!
+Enjoy these Red Carpet worthy meal ideas from the Sunday Supper Group!

 Sunday Supper MovementJoin the #SundaySupper conversation on twitter on Sunday!
 We tweet throughout the day and share recipes from all over the world.
 Our weekly chat starts at 7:00 pm ET.
 Follow the #SundaySupper hashtag and remember to include it in your tweets to join in the chat.
 To get more great Sunday Supper Recipes, visit our website or check out our Pinterest board.